Costello syndrome: Causes, symptoms, and treatment

-This can lead to both cancerous and noncancerous tumor growth, and probably underlies the other symptoms.
+This can lead to both cancerous and noncancerous tumor growth, and it probably underlies the other symptoms.

-Elastic fibers are vital to structures such as the lungs, skin, and large blood vessels, such as the aorta.
+The HRAS gene mutation can also affect the production of elastic fibers in tissue.
+These fibers are vital to structures such as the lungs, skin, and large blood vessels, including the aorta.

 The fibers are important for keeping hair and skin strong and preventing early breakage and for maintaining the integrity and strength of blood vessels and lung tissue.

-Only one copy of the mutated HRAS gene needs to be inherited in order for Costello syndrome to develop.
-This type of gene inheritance is referred to as autosomal dominant.
+Only one copy of the mutated HRAS gene needs to be inherited for Costello syndrome to develop.
+This type of gene inheritance is known as autosomal dominant.

-First, the physician will assess the child's height, the size of the head, and birth weight.
+A physician will start by assessing the child's height, the size of the head, and birth weight.

 The next stage involves molecular genetic testing.
 Sequence analysis is carried out on the HRAS gene to see if there is a mutation that relates to Costello syndrome.

-There is no cure for Costello syndrome, nor any specific treatment, but aspects of the syndrome, for example hypertrophic cardiomyopathy, can be treated specifically.
+There is no cure for Costello syndrome, nor any specific treatment, but aspects of the syndrome, for example, the heart conditions, hypertrophic cardiomyopathy, can be treated specifically.

 Ways of helping the individual to manage the condition include:

-An effective way of treating the condition at a genetic level is currently being researched.
+Researchers are looking for an effective way of treating the condition at a genetic level.